Xiar-fatah/DD2421/README.md

 | MONK-1  | 0.075   | 0.0058 | 0.0047  | 0.0263 | 0.2870 | 0.00075 |
 | MONK-2  | 0.00375 | 0.0024 | 0.0010  | 0.0156 | 0.0172 | 0.0062  |
 | MONK-3  | 0.00712 | 0.2937 | 0.00083 | 0.0028 | 0.2559 | 0.0070  |

+4.
+>For splitting we choose the attribute that maximizes the information gain, Eq.3.
+Looking at Eq.3 how does the entropy of the subsets, Sk, look like when the information gain is maximized?
+How can we motivate using the information gain as a heuristic for picking an attribute for splitting?
+Think about reduction in entropy after the split and what the entropy implies.

+Answer:

+Information gain is calculated using the current entropy and subtracting the weighted sum of the split subset entropy.
+If the information gain is high he entropy of the subset is low.
+That is the subsets “unmixed”.
+The subsets that have the lowest uncertainty i.e lowest entropy gives us the highest information gain.